MECLabTUDA/FrOoDo/README.md

 ```
 ### Output

-The output of en experiment will be a sample of the evaluation data so see the correct augmentaion and the chose isualized metrics.
+The output of en experiment will be a sample of the evaluation data so see the correct augmentaion and the chosen visualized metrics.

 ![](samples.png "Augmentation Samples")